Skip to main content

 }

-The main takeaway here is that when blockMainThread is called, it blocks the main thread for (roughly) the specified duration.
+The takeaway here is that when blockMainThread is called, it blocks the main thread for (roughly) the specified duration.

 In this section, you'll see a minimal before and after example of using scheduler.yield.